 ANNETTE: Advanced Networking for Nuclear Education, Training and Transfer of Expertise

-The aim of the ANNETTE project is to consolidate existing achievements and to tackle the challenges in ensuring a qualified nuclear workforce is available to support future nuclear energy, decommissioning and waste management requirements.
+The aim of the ANNETTE project was to consolidate existing achievements and to tackle the challenges in ensuring a qualified nuclear workforce is available to support future nuclear energy, decommissioning and waste management requirements.
 The project delivered a number of reports exploring the needs of the sector and facilitated a number of networking events and the production of learning materials.

 Project Dates: 1/1/2016 – 31/12/2019

 The situation of nuclear energy in Europe requires a continuing effort in the field of Education and Training (E&T) and Vocational Education and Training (VET) to ensure a qualified workforce is available in the next decades.

 ANNETTE aimed to enhance Europe-wide efforts initiated in previous decades by different organisations belonging to academia, research centres and industry to maintain and develop education and training in the different nuclear areas.
 The main aim of the project was to consolidate and better exploit the achievements already reached in the past and to tackle the present challenges in preparing the European workforce in the different nuclear areas, with special attention to continuous professional development, life-long learning and cross-border mobility.

 The European Nuclear Education Network (ENEN) was the co-ordinator of the project, together with the other participants.
 The ANNETTE project was undertaken in line with the SET Plan Roadmap for Education and Training for the nuclear sector, tightening the links between the areas of nuclear safety/engineering, radiation protection, waste management and geological disposal at the same time and better coordinating their contributions in the E&T fields.

 ANNETTE was a four-year project funded by the EU’s Horizon 2020 research and innovation programme.